Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

+To solve the unobserved heterogeneity issue, researchers have relied on Randomised Controlled Trials (RCT) or exogenous variations that mimic a random assignment (quasi-experiments) to learn about the causal effect of an intervention/treatment on a set of individual outcomes.\footnote{For example, \cite{mangal2024} used a partial public sector hiring freeze in the state of Tamil Nadu, India, to understand how young jobseekers redirected their search effort.} However, in many settings including the occupational choice example, such exogenous variations are not readily available and randomisation is not feasible.
+Furthermore, with revealed preference data, the analyst only observes realised \textit{ex post} outcomes, and typically infers ex post returns of the choice.
+However, what drives the decision are the \textit{ex ante} returns, the perception that jobseekers have of their returns when they choose their sector.

+The stated preference approach allows one to learn the preferences of jobseekers ex ante, by \textit{asking directly} people what they would choose if presented with hypothetical job offers that vary, for example, the wage, the number of hours worked, or the chance of losing the job in each sector \citep[see, for example,][]{maestas2023, wiswall2018}.

+The current state-of-the-art approach to a stated choice experiment is to ask each respondent their probability of choosing a given option, for example, the probability of choosing a public sector job, in several hypothetical scenarios.
+This creates a panel of choice probabilities.

+Asking for a choice probability, that is, on a scale from 0 to 100 rather than a binary answer, allows respondents to express \textit{uncertainty about their choice}. \cite{juster1966} and, more recently, \cite{manski1999} note that scenario descriptions are often incomplete: for example, the job offer scenario might miss a specific amenity related to the public sector, which will be known by the jobseeker when making the decision in real life.
+Thus, respondents are uncertain and form beliefs about this amenity. \cite{blass2010} have coined this uncertainty a `resolvable uncertainty' and show that asking for choice probabilities places less restrictions on the underlying utility.
+They propose a least absolute deviation (LAD) estimator that estimates the average (or median) WTP in the population from the probabilistic stated choices, under a parametric assumption on the resolvable uncertainty.

-One of the exciting developments in the stated preference literature is the use of probabilistic stated preference experiments to estimate the \textit{population distribution} of WTP for a choice attribute, not just the population average \citep{aucejo2023,kocsar2022,low2024,wiswall2018}.
-The basic idea is that stated choices can be elicited for any individual several times.
-Therefore, one can estimate separate WTP parameters, one for each individual, by using the LAD estimator without imposing parametric assumptions on the WTP parameters.
-The population distribution follows from the individual specific estimates.
-There are two crucial requirements: first, the procedure requires that the number of elicitation points exceeds the dimension of attributes that are considered.
-Second, it maintains the parametric assumption on the resolvable uncertainty.
+Eliciting several choices allows one to estimate the \textit{population distribution} of WTP for a choice attribute, not just the population average.
+Based on a random coefficient model, \cite{wiswall2018} estimate separate WTP parameters, one for each individual, without imposing parametric assumptions on the WTP parameters.
+The population distribution follows from individual-specific estimates.
+This approach has now been replicated several times \citep{aucejo2023, folke2022, kocsar2022, ugalde2022}.
+There are two crucial requirements: first, the procedure requires that the number of elicitation points exceeds the dimension of attributes considered.
+Second, it maintains the parametric assumption on the resolvable uncertainty \citep[see also a discussion in][]{kettlewell2024}.